hiridavid/trial-and-error/README.md

 > mkdir `directory name`

 creates a folder in the terminal's directory (you need to move into it with 'cd directory name')

-> touch `filename.ext`

-makes sure that 'filename' file with 'ext' filetype exists in the directory.
-creates the file if missing, else updates modification time

 > git init